glhrmv/motif/readme.md

 node bot
 ```

-If everything went well, the console should reply with `Connected as: `.
+If everything went well, the console should reply with `Connected as: ${bot name}`.
 Commands in chat should now prompt a response from the bot.

 ## Commands